December 2019

 The time for giving

-Christmas is all around us, and if you fortunately have a job and expect a Christmas gift from your employer, then you should know the rule for receiving Christmas gifts in Denmark.
-This rule is also important for the employers in the time for giving.
+Christmas is all around us, and if you fortunately have a job and expect a Christmas gift from your employer, you should know the rules for receiving Christmas gifts in Denmark.
+This rule is also important for employers in the time for giving.

 Below is a list of giving gifts and the taxation consequences.